AI & Automation

 By comparison, 43% of customers are more likely to buy something from a brand after a good customer service experience.

-If you want to build customer loyalty, not lose it, ramping up your brand’s customer service efforts is the best place to start.
-Customers overwhelmingly agreed (83%) that they feel more loyal to brands that respond to and resolve their complaints.
+If you want to build brand loyalty, not lose it, ramping up your brand’s customer service efforts is the best place to start.
+Customers overwhelmingly agreed (83%) that they feel more loyal to brands that respond to and resolve their complaints, so delivering excellent support may help increase customer lifetime value.

 Rather than trying to do everything that could boost engagement, brands should focus on addressing the most critical customer service issues.
 In our survey, responding to questions promptly with personalized and helpful answers was the most commonly noted quality of customers’ favorite brands (75%).

-Simply showing products and offers isn’t enough to build strong customer relationships — they want to interact.
-Our survey found that 79% of consumers had a valuable experience from participating in an online chat with a customer service rep. Additionally, 75% of consumers found value in interacting with other customers in a brand’s online community, and 67% found value from messaging a brand through their mobile app.
+Simply showing products and offers isn’t enough to build strong customer relationships—they want to interact.
+Our survey found that 79% of consumers had a valuable experience participating in an online chat with a customer service rep. Additionally, 75% of consumers found value in interacting with other customers in a brand’s online community, and 67% found value from messaging a brand through their mobile app.

 Customers want to feel like they’re making a human connection with brands, which is supported by the fact that 75% of consumers prefer an authentic human voice over a perfectly crafted brand message.
 This means brands should toss out the script and focus on genuine, personalized responses.

-Brands may be hesitant to adopt this policy because it appears more costly and time-consuming, but improving the customer experience can increase sales.
-Our survey shows that 68% of customers will spend more money with a brand that understands them and treats them like an individual.
+Brands may hesitate to adopt this policy because it appears more costly and time-consuming, but improving the customer experience can increase sales.
+Our survey shows that 68% of customers will spend more money with a brand that understands them and treats them like individuals.

 According to the survey, almost two-thirds of US online adults believe that valuing their time is the most important thing a brand can do to provide them with a good customer experience.

-Customers can communicate with brands through seemingly endless channels, but interacting across them can be time-consuming and frustrating.
-This is because communicating with a brand across multiple channels typically means customers must repeat themselves or wait for a customer service rep to gather prior conversation data from another internal team.
+Customers can communicate with brands through seemingly endless channels, but switching between them can be time-consuming and frustrating.
+Communicating with a brand across multiple channels typically means customers must repeat themselves or wait for a customer service rep to gather prior conversation data from another internal team.

 In our discussions with brands, 77% said they struggled to create a cohesive journey across channels and devices.
 This is especially troubling because 62% of customers want to be able to engage with brands across multiple digital channels, and 77% of consumers want brands’ internal teams to communicate and collaborate so they don’t have to repeat themselves.

-According to the survey, 79% of consumers want to receive a fast response when contacting a brand.
-Furthermore, brands should take additional steps to ensure customers can seamlessly communicate across their favorite channels without jumping through a million hoops.
+According to the survey, 79% of consumers want a fast response when contacting a brand.
+From these findings, it’s clear brands should ensure customers can seamlessly communicate across their favorite channels without jumping through a million hoops.

 When making a purchase, 83% of customers cited good customer service as their most important criterion for deciding what to buy (not including logistical considerations, such as products and prices offered).

 Brands can increase their sales by taking the time to understand customer needs.
-Our survey discovered customers value personalized responses in a timely manner above all other factors.
+Our survey discovered customers value personalized responses promptly above all other factors.

-Download our full report for more insightful customer service statistics and visit our platform page to learn how Khoros can help your brand engage with customers in meaningful ways across all of their favorite channels with marketing, care, and community solutions.
-For additional insights, check out some of our external research below with stats from around the web.
+Download our full report for more insightful customer service statistics, and visit our platform page to learn how Khoros can help your brand engage with customers in meaningful ways across their favorite channels with marketing, care, and community solutions.
+For additional insights, check out some of our external research below with customer service stats from the web.

-Outside of our survey, we’ve also compiled a few other eye-catching customer service statistics to help inform your 2023 care strategy:
+Outside of our survey, we’ve also compiled a few other eye-catching customer service statistics to help inform your 2024 customer service strategy:

-• Only 15% of consumers will forgive a bad experience from a brand whose customer experience was rated “very poor” by the customer.
-On the other hand, almost 80% of consumers will forgive a bad experience if they rate the service team as “very good.”
-(Qualtrics XM Institute)
+Only 15% of consumers will forgive a bad experience from a brand whose customer experience was rated “very poor” by the customer (Qualtrics XM Institute)

 Interested in improving your brand’s customer service?
-Learn how our platform can help you modernize your contact center and deliver exceptional experiences.
+Learn how our customer service software can help modernize your contact center and deliver exceptional experiences.